calebstein1/shttr-docs/Writerside/topics/Discover-Shttr.md

 Shell on the Shttr is managed entirely by the Shttr CLI, which can be downloaded from the frontpage of [shttr.io](https://shttr.io).
 You'll need to make sure you have certain dependencies installed on your computer prior to running Shttr CLI.
 Specifically, you'll need Docker and NodeJS installed.
+On MacOS, you'll also need GNU Find, which can be installed from MacPorts with `sudo port install findutils`.
+If you wish to use the Shttr Static Site Generator with the `pd` module, you'll need Pandoc installed as well.
 Once the dependencies are met, you'll download install.sh from [shttr.io](https://shttr.io), and run the following commands in your terminal:
 ```Shell
 cd ~/Downloads